Music by Gaetano Donizetti

 In the most celebrated mad scene in all of opera, Donizetti's entrancing melodic lines entwine round Lucia's unraveling coloratura.
 This is the archetype of romantic bel canto opera ... tempestuous passions, murder, madness, and doom, spun out in glorious song.

-However, Enrico's financial and political situation is now so precarious that he sees only one way out – Lucia must marry the influential nobleman, Lord Arturo Bucklaw.
+However, Enrico's financial and political situation is now so desperate that he sees only one way out – Lucia must marry the influential nobleman, Lord Arturo Bucklaw.

 Act 1, Scene 1.
 The Grounds of Ravenswood Castle

-As his men search the grounds for an intruder, Enrico complains that Lucia has refused to even consider marrying Lord Bucklaw.
+As his men hunt the grounds for an intruder, Enrico complains that Lucia has refused to even consider marrying Lord Bucklaw.
 Raimondo, the chaplain, counsels patience: the girl is still in mourning for her mother and isn't ready to think of love.
-Normanno, captain of the guard, contends that, on the contrary, Lucia has fallen passionately in love with a stranger who saved her from a bull.
-Normanno is sure this man, who meets her secretly every morning, is none other than Edgardo, the sworn enemy of the Lammermoor family.
+Normanno, captain of the guard, contends that, on the contrary, Lucia has fallen passionately in love with a stranger.
+Normanno is sure this man, who meets her secretly, is none other than Edgardo, the sworn enemy of the Lammermoor family.

 Enrico flies into a rage (Cruda, funesta smania), which intensifies when his men return to report they have sighted the intruder, who is indeed Edgardo.
 As Raimondo tries to calm him, Enrico swears vengeance on both his sister and her lover.

 Act 1, Scene 2.
-Twilight, by a Fountain in the Park
+By a Stream In the Park

 Edgardo decides that they should exchange marriage vows then and there.
 He and Lucia exchange rings and call on heaven to witness their pledges of eternal love.
 As they say farewell, they sing of how painful their time apart will be (Verranno a te sull'aure).

 Act 2, Scene 1.
-Enrico's apartments, several months later
+Enrico's study, two months later

 Lucia enters; she is pale and anguished, but still defiant.
 She tells Enrico she cannot marry Arturo, for she has made a solemn promise to another.
 When Enrico shows her the forged letter, she is so devastated that she longs only for death.
 Enrico exhorts her to agree to the marriage – his honour and his very life are at stake, and he will haunt her forever if she betrays him.